India, China in passport, map row again

 The face-off began a few weeks ago, after New Delhi discovered the maps in the e-passports of Chinese nationals visiting India.
 Instead of rejecting the passports altogether, a "fairly considered" decision was taken to issue visa stickers with a stamp of the Indian map on it.

-The Chinese passports with Arunachal, Aksai Chin in its territory are being issued so far only in the case of normal citizens.
+The Chinese passports showing Arunachal and Aksai Chin as parts of its territory are being issued so far only in the case of normal citizens.
 There has been no such case as far as diplomatic or official passports go.

-About three years ago, China had created a diplomatic row by issuing stapled visas to residents of Jammu and Kashmir, terming it a "disputed territory", while it has always denied visas to those hailing from Arunachal.
+About three years ago, China had created a diplomatic row by issuing stapled visas to residents of Jammu and Kashmir, terming it a "disputed territory".
+It has always denied visas to those hailing from Arunachal.